-The proposed FY 2023 budget supports that vision by providing the following:
+The FY 2023 Adopted Budget supports that vision by providing the following:

 - \$250,000 for a bucket truck to be used by an additional Graffiti Abatement Team with a focus on industrial locations, and special equipment for situations when a "lift" is needed to access hard to reach areas - \$4.7 million to continue the Solid Waste Division's Litter Abatement efforts - \$1.75 million dollars to enhance beautification efforts on business and transit corridors.
-This will include the Airport District to ensure those visiting Fresno have a good first impression of our city - As previously mentioned, \$300,000 was added to the Public Works budget to increase Downtown Fresno beautification efforts
+This will include the Airport District to ensure those visiting Fresno have a good first impression of our city - As previously mentioned, \$300,000 was added to the Public Works budget to increase Downtown Fresno beautification efforts.

-This budget will also prioritize neighborhood infrastructure projects, parks and trails by leveraging local, state and federal dollars to remove trash, repair sidewalks, pave streets, and trim, remove and plant trees.
-We will continue working to prioritize neighborhoods and ensure funding from the American Rescue Plan Act, Measure C, Measure P and other sources support neighborhood projects and the beautification efforts.
-Over the next few years, my Administration is working to invest hundreds of millions of dollars in neighborhood infrastructure, which will improve our streets, curbs, sidewalks, and trails.
+This budget also prioritizes neighborhood infrastructure projects, parks and trails by leveraging local, state and federal dollars to remove trash, repair sidewalks, pave streets, and trim, remove and plant trees.
+We continue working to prioritize neighborhoods and ensure funding from the American Rescue Plan Act, Measure C, Measure P and other sources support neighborhood projects and the beautification efforts.
+Over the next few years, my Administration is working to invest millions of dollars in neighborhood infrastructure, which will improve our streets, curbs, sidewalks, and trails.

-Specifically, the FY 2023 proposed budget contains the following:
+Specifically, the FY 2023 Adopted Budget contains the following:

-- \$26 million in American Rescue funds and \$12.4 million in additional general funds to improve neighborhood streets, sidewalks, curbs and gutters - \$400,000 to support Council Member Maxwell's planting and maintenance of 1,000 neighborhood tree initiative
+- \$14 million in American Rescue funds and \$5.5 million in additional general funds to improve neighborhood streets, sidewalks, curbs and gutters - \$400,000 to support Council Member Maxwell's initiative to plant of 1,000 neighborhood trees - \$8.6 million for various public works infrastructure improvements.